DevExpress-Examples/blazor-dxgrid-highlight-row-on-hover/README.md

 ![Blazor DxGrid highlight a row on hower](highlight-row.png)

 The [CustomizeElement](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.CustomizeElement) event allows you to customize the [DxGrid](https://docs.devexpress.com/Blazor/403143/grid)'s rows and cells.
 This event's [ElementType](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridCustomizeElementEventArgs.ElementType) argument property gets the type of the processed element.
-Use event's [CssClass](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridCustomizeElementEventArgs.CssClass) argument property to apply a CSS class to the processed element.
+Use the event's [CssClass](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridCustomizeElementEventArgs.CssClass) argument property to apply a CSS class to the processed element.

 ## Files to Look At